neuravion/mesh-chat-protocol/Relay Strategies/ShotInTheDark.md

 * Can handle non-clientized disconnects without much issue

 ## Disadvantages
-* Needs to iterate over every single node in the graph (aka O(N^2)) if a node cannot be reached
+* Worst case scenario, every node in the graph will be visited.
-* Does not handle relaying very well
-* Haphazard; nodes are more or less chosen at random
+* It is up to each node to keep track of success rates in communicating to other nodes